netdeckyr/netdeckyr/README.md

 3. `source env.sh` to set up the environment.
     * `source env.sh [secrets filename]` if you're not using `secrets.sh`.
 4. `npm install gulp -g` to install the latest gulp cli.
+    * You'll also need `javascript-ctags` installed globally if you want to use the `gulp tags` task. `npm install javascript-ctags -g`
 5. `gulp run` will build, run db migrations, and run the server.
+    * `gulp run & > [logfile]` will run the server in the background quietly and save stdout to the log file.